 The NMPCU stands for the National Mobile Phone Crime Unit.
-They are a unit within the police set up to tackle and reduce mobile phone related crime.
-As part of this role they administer systems that are designed to keep track of crime and loss records for all types of property (not just mobile phones).
+They are a unit within the police set up to tackle and reduce mobile phone-related crime.
+As part of this role, they administer systems that are designed to keep track of crime and loss records for all types of property (not just mobile phones).
 Loss report information that causes red flags in CheckMEND comes from these systems, which is why it is important for you to make sure that police forces inform the NMPCU of any changes that they need to make.

-This is very unusual, however in such a circumstance we recommend you try sending an email to the NMPCU yourself and ask for their assistance in looking in to the matter.
+This is very unusual, however in such a circumstance we recommend you try sending an email to the NMPCU yourself and ask for their assistance in looking into the matter.
 Their email address is email@example.com

 If the police are unable to locate the loss records then request that they run a search for the serial number using a police system called the NMPR (National Mobile Property Register) available at http://thenmpr.com

 Be aware that although all police forces have access to this system, not all police officers will be familiar with it.
 If the person you are speaking to claims to be unable to access this then you will need to request that they escalate this to someone who can.
-Alternatively you can ask the police officer to send an email to firstname.lastname@example.org for assistance with finding out the loss reference number.
+Alternatively, you can ask the police officer to send an email to firstname.lastname@example.org for assistance with finding out the loss reference number.

 This is good news!
 It means that there’s just an old record in the police systems that needs updating.
-To fix this all the police force need to do is send an email to the NMPCU informing them of the closure of the loss report and the serial number that this relates to.
+To fix this all the police force needs to do is send an email to the NMPCU informing them of the closure of the loss report and the serial number that this relates to.
 The police can contact the NMPCU using the email address: email@example.com